 So Apple, Facebook & Google are 3 of the world’s leading enterprises in terms of value and market share.
 But have you ever considered what they are doing to lower their carbon footprint?
-Furthermore, it’s important to start taking methods towards becoming Carbon Neutral.
+Furthermore, it’s important to start taking methods of becoming Carbon Neutral.
 Today we’ll look at what the market leaders are doing to create a cleaner and greener environment.

 So, is it possible for your business to run entirely on renewable energy?
 It’s getting easier with energy storage for solar power and government tax incentives on renewable energy consumption.
 Furthermore, at Crown Gas & Power we currently offer our consumers “Carbon Credits” allowing them to compensate for the carbon emissions they’ve saved on the road to neutrality.
 Helping to reduce your carbon footprint.

 Firstly, we’ll look at Facebook, Google & Apple — 3 leading technology giants.
-Data to is most important to them.
+Data is most important to them.
 Making their storage facilities pivotal.
 Which is why all three have taken steps to power their data centres on renewable energy.

-Back in 2013, Facebook opened the doors to their first European data centre in Lulea, Sweden.
+Back in 2013, Facebook opened the doors to its first European data centre in Lulea, Sweden.
 The location was chosen due to its closeness to the Arctic Circle & the naturally cold temperatures.
 Further, presenting an opportunity to become 100% hydro powered.
 In addition, Facebook aims to build more European renewable, wind-powered data centres in Ireland.